luisfcolon/aws-create-secretsmanagers/README.md

 ### FYI

-* The postgres master password will be auto generated for you.
+* The postgres master user password will be auto generated for you.
+* The postgres app user password will be auto generated for you.
 * The sumologic endpoint is left blank so terraform deploys will still work while you request an actual value from devops

 ## Requirements